Alphabet’s AI Ethics Change: Google Removes AI Weapons Ban

 Google Removes AI Weapons Ban – Key Points

-• Updated AI Principles: Google has revised its AI principles, eliminating a pledge to abstain from using AI for weapons and surveillance.
+• Updated AI Principles: Google removes AI weapons ban, eliminating a pledge to abstain from using AI for weapons and surveillance.
 The previous version explicitly stated that Google would not pursue technologies for weapons or surveillance violating international norms.
 The updated guidelines now focus on applications that “support national security.”

 • Government Contracts: Google has been actively pursuing federal government contracts, including a $1.2 billion joint contract with Amazon (Project Nimbus) to provide cloud computing and AI services to the Israeli government and military.
 This has led to internal protests and employee terminations.